What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 Yes, it can happen.
 Some liens, like mechanics’ liens or tax liens, can be filed without your knowledge.

 Tip: Check your property record regularly.
-You can request a title search to make sure no surprise lien exists.
+You can request a title search to ensure there are no surprise liens.

 What Happens If a Lien Is Placed on Your Property?